uri-library-data-services/iassist-preview/content/blog/iassist-fellows-2014.md

 Challenges and Opportunities"  she got a lot of exposure, and new ideas about data and information management.
-This year, I hope to gain more information which I can apply to my new institution especially in the area of data management which is still virgin.\"
+This year, I hope to gain more information which I can apply to my new institution especially in the area of data management which is still virgin."